kaustav202/Cryptosense/README.md

 - [x]  Redux used to store, persist and provide state of api data and services globally
 - [x]  React Router used to render different pages in the same route
 - [x]  Redux toolkit used to create api services used in different components
+- [x]  Fully responsive design on all devices also adaptive components based on screen size